PUTvision/RoboticsII-Jetbot/README.md

 * `bot_driving.py` - A script to allow movement automatically based on the results of neural network inference.

 ## Task
-The course is designed for 3 classes.
+The project is designed for 3 classes.
 The evaluation should be done in the last class - it is allowed to do it in 2 classes if the student prepares models at home.

 **Your tasks are:**
 * start Jetbot, check its IP address and connect via `ssh`